-The FAA regulates repair stations that ship dangerous goods as shippers under under Title 49 of the Code of Federal Regulations (49 CFR), aka the Hazardous Materials Regulations (HMRs).
-For more information on shipping hazardous materials, please refer to the SafeCargo Website.
+The FAA regulates repair stations that ship dangerous goods as shippers under Title 49 of the Code of Federal Regulations (49 CFR), aka the Hazardous Materials Regulations (HMRs).
+For more information on shipping dangerous goods, please refer to the SafeCargo Website.

-Each repair station that meets the definition of a hazardous material employer under 49 CFR 171.8 must have a hazardous material training program that meets the training requirements of 49 CFR Part 172 subpart H. The FAA's Flight Standards Service Principal Inspectors are responsible for obtaining a letter from the repair station certifying that all their dangerous goods employees, contractors, and subcontractors have been trained.
-Oversight for any of the other hazardous materials related requirements are the responsibility of the FAA's Office of Security and Hazardous Materials Safety.
+Each repair station that meets the definition of a hazardous material employer under 49 CFR 171.8 must have a hazardous material training program that meets the training requirements of 49 CFR Part 172 subpart H. The FAA's Flight Standards Service Principal Inspectors are responsible for obtaining a letter from the repair station certifying that all their hazardous materials employees, contractors, and subcontractors as defined under 49 CFR 171.8 have been trained.
+Oversight for any of the other dangerous goods related requirements are the responsibility of the FAA's Office of Security and Hazardous Materials Safety.

-Repair stations who do not accept, handle, or store hazardous material must provide procedures and instructions in their operator's manual so that all personnel responsible for accepting and handling any cargo or packaged materials receive adequate training on the recognition of items classified as hazardous material.
+Repair stations who do not accept, handle, or store dangerous goods must provide procedures and instructions in their operator's manual so that all personnel responsible for accepting and handling any cargo or packaged materials receive adequate training on the recognition of items classified as hazardous material.